An Interview with Duncan Lunan – Part Two (unabridged)

 by Michael S. Collins and the Winterwind Staff

 Editor’s Note: Due to the pleasantly surprising detailed and in-depth answers in the interview, it was decided to publish it in two parts, and in two formats: an abridged version in the ezine and an unabridged version on the main site.
-This is the unabridged version.
+This is the unabridged version of Part Two.
+The unabridged version of Part One can be read here.

 What happened in the Epsilon Boötis affair?